Desmond Ford: Move to United States

-In response to criticisms of his theology, in 1977 the church moved him to the United States, where he taught Religion at Pacific Union College for three years.
+In response to criticisms of his theology, in 1977 the church moved him to the United States, where he taught religion at Pacific Union College for three years.
 The classes he taught included the life and teachings of Christ, the Pauline epistles, Christian apologetics, Daniel and Revelation, the major and minor prophets of the Old Testament, introduction to theology, and biblical theology.

 Increasing tensions with church leadership

 In October 1979 Ford was invited to address a chapter meeting of the Association of Adventist Forums (now Adventist Forums) held at the college, on the topic of Hebrews 9 and its implications for the Adventist investigative judgment teaching.
 The talk was titled, "The Investigative Judgment: Theological Milestone or Historical Necessity?"
-The talk criticized aspects of the traditional understanding and Ford instead suggested an "apotelesmatic" understanding, arguing that Ellen White had such an understanding.
+The talk criticised aspects of the traditional understanding and Ford instead suggested an "apotelesmatic" understanding, arguing that Ellen White had such an understanding.
 Already a controversial figure, Ford's talk appeared to many to be an attack upon fundamental church beliefs.
 Ford was summoned to the General Conference headquarters in Washington, D.C.
 He was given six months to write up his views.
 Late in 1979, he stopped lecturing and moved to Takoma Park, Maryland to research and produce the 991-page manuscript, Daniel 8:14, the Day of Atonement, and the Investigative Judgment.

 While Ford was in basic agreement with the position of the Adventist Church and the majority of Christendom on the atonement, which declares Christ's "sacrifice in behalf of man was full and complete" and "On the cross the penalty for human sin was fully paid" and with other Adventists as seeing Christ's work in the heavenly sanctuary as the application of the benefits of His already completed work on the cross, Ford directly challenged traditional Adventist views of how to interpret prophecy and how to view the fulfillment of the Day of Atonement by Christ in a way that appeared to completely undermine the denomination's historical reason for existence.
 Nevertheless, Ford insisted at the start of his manuscript "The present writer has as his intent the defense of the church."